 Girl in the Blue Coat by Monica Hesse

 Would I really have a “what I read” book list without a WWII-era entry?
 Of course not!
-This book first stood out to me as it takes place in Amsterdam in 1943, and while I’ve read countless works of historical fiction from the era that unfold in England, France, Russia (reading The Bronze Horseman now!) and Germany, I’ve never read any that takes place in the Netherlands.
+This book first stood out to me as it takes place in Amsterdam in 1943, and while I’ve read countless works of historical fiction from the era that unfold in England, France, Russia (reading The Bronze Horseman now!) and Germany, I’ve never read any that take place in the Netherlands.
 Prior to 1940, the Netherlands remained neutral in WWII until invaded by Nazi Germany in May of that year.
-This story revolves around Hanneke, a young woman who unbeknownst to her family, deals in simple black market goods (cheese, meat, kerosene) who has customer asks her help in finding a Jewish teenager who disappeared from the hiding spot in her home.
+This story revolves around Hanneke, a young woman who unbeknownst to her family, deals in simple black market goods (cheese, meat, kerosene).
+One of her customers asks for her help finding a Jewish teenager who disappeared from the hiding spot in her home.
 Despite her fears, Hanneke’s search aligns with the Dutch resistance in her quest to find and save a girl her own age.
 It is a story of courage, tragedy, unforgettable characters and the enduring human spirit

 Small Great Things by Jodi Picoult